Project Start Date: 1/2/2022

 Is this request for new or existing infrastructure?
-Existing
+Both

 What is the expected useful life of the project/Improvement?
 25 Years

 Year that Operating Incr/(Decr) will take effect?
-Year 1
+NA

 What is the estimated annual operating cost increase or (decrease) for this project?
 Not Applicable